Shute Shield

-The Shute Shield, currently known as the Charter Hall Shute Shield, is a semi-professional rugby union competition in Sydney, Australia.
-It is the premier club competition in New South Wales.
-The Shute Shield is awarded to the winning team from the Sydney premiership grand final held at the end of the club rugby season.
+The Shute Shield, currently known as the Blue Crane Capital Shute Shield, is a semi-professional rugby union competition in the Australian city of Sydney.
+It is the premier club competition in the state of New South Wales.
+Established in 1874, the competition has been known as the Shute Shield since 1923.
+The naming was after a trophy Sydney University had made in honour of Robert Elliot Shute, a World War I veteran and Sydney University player who died after being tackled during a match in 1922.
+The trophy was donated to the New South Wales Rugby Football Union (NSWRFU).

 History

-Club-based rugby football began some time before 1865.
-The Sydney University Football Club began in 1863 (although this date is questioned by some historians) and is the oldest existing football club outside the British Isles.
-The first recorded rugby season in Australia was in 1865 with Sydney University, Sydney Football Club and the Australian Club reported as playing games.
+Club-based football played under rugby rules began in Sydney in 1870 with the founding of the Wallaroo FC.
+The few Sydney clubs in the late 1860s were likely using Victorian rules.

 On 24 June 1874, a meeting was held between ten prominent football clubs to create a governing body to administer the game within New South Wales.
 The Southern Rugby Football Union was formed.
 The first task of the Union was to decide on a set of rules for all clubs to adhere to.
 Clubs were given "senior" or "junior" status which could change from season to season.
 Although a governing body had now been formed, there was no centrally controlled competition until many years later.